yoursmengle/socketcan_go/README.md

 // can1 receive thread
 func can1_recv(sock_can *socketcan.RawInterface) {
 	for {
-		// wait for receiving one can frame frame, err := sock_can.Receive()
+		// waiting for receiving one can frame frame, err := sock_can.Receive()
 		if err != nil {
             fmt.Println("recv error:", err)
             continue
 		}

-		proc_can1_frame(&frame)
+        // process can frame if received data proc_can1_frame(&frame)
 	}
 }

+// receive filter
-// receive can frame id list
+// can frame id list
 var recv_ids1 []uint32 = []uint32{
 	0x0cf00400 | socketcan.CAN_EFF_FLAG,  // ext id
     0x0cf00401 | socketcan.CAN_EFF_FLAG,  // ext id